-Membership in a Student Organization may not be restricted on the basis of race, creed, color, gender, age, religion, national origin, veteran status, disability status, or sexual orientation.
-A student may not frustrate the College's suspension of a Student Organization by joining, becoming a member of, or in any way assisting or participating in a student organization that is currently on suspension from the College.
+Membership in a Student Organization may not be restricted on the basis of race, color, gender or gender identity, age, religion or religious creed, national origin, veteran status, disability status, or sexual orientation.
+A student may not join or participate in a Student Organization that is currently on suspension from the College.